data security

 Marketing Specialist @Gigantics

-Within the broader discipline of data governance, security provides the safeguards that ensure confidentiality, integrity, and availability across the data lifecycle.
-This guide explores the principles, challenges, and strategies that help enterprises embed resilience and make data protection a core business function.
+Within the broader discipline of data governance, security provides the safeguards that protect confidentiality, integrity, and availability across the data lifecycle.
+This guide focuses on the principles, challenges, and practical strategies that help enterprises build resilient programs and turn data protection into a business enabler.

 What Is Data Security?

-• Authenticity: verify sources and content (avoid spoofing/tampering).
+• Authenticity: Verifying sources and content to avoid spoofing and tampering.

-• Ownership and control: clear stewardship and lifecycle accountability per asset.
+• Ownership and control: Clear stewardship and lifecycle accountability for each asset.

 Why Data Security Matters for Modern Enterprises